Pond Plants That Help

 FloatingEasy

-One of the best plants you can add to a koi pond.
+One of the best plants for a koi pond.
 Water hyacinth floats freely on the surface, trailing long roots that absorb nitrates and phosphates directly from the water โ€” making it a natural filter.
 It grows rapidly in summer and produces beautiful purple flowers.
 Koi will nibble the roots but rarely destroy the plant entirely.
-Remove excess growth to prevent it blanketing the surface.
 Note: water hyacinth is invasive in warm climates and should never be released into natural waterways.

 ๐Ÿฅฌ Water Lettuce